jundalisay/superb/content/en/social/economics/principles/eagle.md

 <p>The idea for the eagle came from the eagle standard of the Roman legions.</p>

 <p>Historians wrote how the legions would rally around their eagle symbol and protect it with all their might.
-Our E = G<sub>l</sub> equation is centered on G which represents Socrates' true nature or dharma, which is a central belief in Buddhism, Hinduism, and Taoism.</p>
+Our E = G{{< sub v="l" >}} equation is centered on G which represents Socrates' true nature or dharma, which is a central belief in Buddhism, Hinduism, and Taoism.</p>

 <p>Buddhists are urged to keep the wheel of dharma turning at all costs, just as Socrates' guardians are supposed to keep up their mastery of true philosophy.
 This is because if dharma or true philosophy stops, then society would likely degrade into selfish animal behavior and the love for matter (materialism) filled with vices, gambling, destruction, wars, crises, etc. instead of love for the Aether (the material of mind of God)</p>